-Draw the diagram on the board or give copies to the learners.
-Tell the learners that you want them to find out what the angles should add up to and if this will always be the same answer.
+Tell the learners that you want them to find out what the angles 2, 4 and 5 add up to and if this will always be the same answer even if you change the shape of the triangle.

 If the learners already know the result then tell them that you want them to prove that the angles of a triangle add up to 180° so they cannot assume it is true.
-Ask the learners to write down all they know about the angles and to try to decide if this is enough to prove the result they want.

-After the learners have worked on this activity the teacher can conduct a question and answer session building on what the learners have done for themselves so that the proof comes from what the learners themselves say, not from the teacher.
+After the learners have worked on this activity you can lead a question and answer session building on what the learners have done for themselves so that the proof comes from what the learners themselves say, not from what anyone else tells them.

-Finally, the teacher could require that all learners have a correct complete formal proof written in their notebooks.
+Finally, all learners should write a correct complete formal proof in their notebooks.